-Vivian was born in Honolulu, Hawaii, where she began taking hula lessons from her mother, a hula teacher.
+Vivian was born in Honolulu, Hawaii.
+She began taking hula lessons from her mother, a hula teacher.
 These lessons eventually grew into a deep love of Hawaiian dance and culture.
-Vivian currently studies hula with Kumu Hula Keli’i Chang’s Halau Ho’ola Ka Mana O Hawai’i in Houston, TX.
-She has also studied with Kumu Hula Ellen Gay Delarosa (Polynesian Cultural Center, Laie, HI), Kumu Hula Keith Awai (Polynesian Cultural Center, Laie, HI), Kumu Hula Lorraine Daniels (Honolulu, HI), Kumu Hula Paul Ho’omanawanuiikana’auao Apo (Honolulu, HI), and Joyce Flaugher (San Antonio, TX).
+Vivian studied hula with Kumu Hula Keli’i Chang’s Halau Ho’ola Ka Mana O Hawai’i in Houston, Tx, and also studied with Kumu Hula Ellen Gay Delarosa (Polynesian Cultural Center, Laie, HI), Kumu Hula Keith Awai (Polynesian Cultural Center, Laie, HI), Kumu Hula Lorraine Daniels (Honolulu, HI), Kumu Hula Paul Ho’omanawanuiikana’auao Apo (Honolulu, HI), and Joyce Flaugher (San Antonio, TX).

 Currently, Mia attends the University of Texas at Austin for Communication & Leadership and Psychology.
 As an undergraduate student, she is the director of Steel Dance Company.
 She also performs with local companies, such as ARCOS and Early Era Collective, and teaches at various studios in the Austin area.